awsdocs/aws-ruby-developer-guide/doc_source/debugging.rst

     end

 If the bucket exists, the output looks something like the following, where *ACCESS_KEY* is the value of your access key.
-(Additional returns have been added to the :code:`HEAD` line for readability.)
+(Returns were added to the :code:`HEAD` line for readability.)

 .. code-block:: sh